Skip to main content

 • Closing and contact details - offer to provide more information if appropriate.

 For most job or academic uses, one page is enough.
-A longer letter can work for selective academic programs or senior roles, but length only helps when the extra detail adds real evidence.
+A longer letter works for selective academic programs or senior roles only if the added detail provides real evidence.

 How to Write a Recommendation Letter Step by Step

-A good recommendation letter is not built by collecting compliments.
-It works when the reader can see relationship, evidence, fit, and honest judgment in a clear order.
+A good recommendation letter is not just a list of compliments.
+It works when the reader sees your relationship, concrete evidence, fit, and honest judgment presented in a clear order.

 1. Confirm the purpose of the letter